⚡ HVAC · Durham, NC

 What Do Other Projects Cost in Durham?

-How Much Does Heat pump installation Cost in Nearby Cities?
+How Much Does Heat Pump Installation Cost in Nearby Cities?

 Install a Heat Pump in Charlotte, NC — $5,650 Install a Heat Pump in Raleigh, NC — $5,720 Install a Heat Pump in Winston-Salem, NC — $5,390 Install a Heat Pump in Fayetteville, NC — $5,210 Install a Heat Pump in Asheville, NC — $5,820

-Published March 2025 · Updated April 14, 2026 · Cost data based on local labor rates and market conditions in the Durham-Chapel Hill metropolitan area.
+Published March 2025 · Updated May 13, 2026 · Cost data based on local labor rates and market conditions in the Durham-Chapel Hill metropolitan area.